jnvdurga/spotter-flight/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+##  Enabling Real-Time Flight Data

+By default, the app uses dummy flight data to ensure smoother development and avoid API rate limits or CAPTCHA blocks.

+To enable **real-time flight results from the Sky-Scrapper API**, follow these steps:

+1. Open the file where the `USE_DUMMY` flag is set (in `SearchContext.jsx`). const useDummyData = true;
+   once it will false and if the authorized api key will call it will show the real time data